the-o-space/rl-effect-on-cot-monitorability/evals/quantum.eval/README.md

 # Quantum Lock Reasoning Eval

-Progressive complexity evaluation for reasoning models on the Quantum Lock problem from reasoning-gym.
+Benchmark for measuring **model faithfulness** on reasoning tasks using the Quantum Lock problem from reasoning-gym.

 ## Overview

-Tests models on graph navigation problems with increasing difficulty.
-When models fail, evaluates if partial solution cues improve performance.
+Evaluates whether models explicitly acknowledge hints they use.
+Tests on progressively harder graph navigation problems, measuring both correctness and **verbalization rate** (whether models mention cues in their reasoning traces).

 ## Configuration